deltaCS99/mern-ecommerce/README.md

 - `/backend`: Contains the Node.js backend code responsible for handling server-side logic.
 - `/frontend`: Houses the React frontend code, delivering a responsive and interactive user interface.

-## Contribution

-Contributions to this project are welcome!
-If you'd like to contribute, follow these steps:

-1. Fork the project.
-2. Create a new feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Open a pull request to propose your changes.

-## License

-This project is licensed under the MIT License.
-Please refer to the [LICENSE](LICENSE) file for further details.

-## Support

-If you have any questions or need assistance, feel free to [open an issue](https://github.com/deltaCS99/YoShop/issues).
-I'm here to help and open to learn!